tobiasbriones/blog/cs/fp/math/geometry/design/draft/designing-the-angle-geometry-for-an-oriented-segment/index.md

-I learned and put into practice many concepts of Haskell and its top type system, based on type theory, where everything is a function, including type and data constructors and advanced abstractions like type families and GADTs.
-This is in contrast to non-functional languages that can only be randomly designed via a pragmatic variety of workarounds.
+I learned and put into practice many concepts of Haskell and its top type system, based on type theory, where everything is a function, including type and data constructors, thus inducing advanced abstractions like type families, GADTs, etc. This is in contrast to non-functional languages that can only be randomly designed via a pragmatic variety of workarounds.

 I also have to say this work is part of my end-of-year memories, where I learned a lot more while doing related research for my next publication at MSW